MACROECONOMIC ENVIRONMENT – Let's begin with an overview of the state of the general economy.

-U.S. COTTON PRODUCTION & USE - Looking at the 2011 crop year, USDA estimates exports at roughly 11.7 million bales while U.S. production is estimated at 15.6 million bales and mill use is estimated to be 3.3 million bales.
+U.S. COTTON PRODUCTION & USE - Looking at the 2012 crop year, USDA estimates exports at roughly 13.0 million bales while U.S. production is estimated at 17.3 million bales and mill use is estimated to be 3.5 million bales.
 For 2013, exports fall to 10.5 million bales while mill use is expected to climb to 3.60 million bales.
 Production is expected to fall.
-USDA estimates U.S. production to be 17.3 million bales for 2012/13.
-USDA estimates mill use to be 3.5 million bales while exports are estimated to climb to 13.0 million bales.
-For 2013, mill use is expected to reach 3.6 million bales, up from the previous year while production is expected grow to 16.5 million bales and exports are expected to fall to 10.2 million bales.
+USDA estimates U.S. production to be 12.9 million bales for 2013/14.
+For 2014, mill use is expected to reach 3.8 million bales, up from the previous year while production is expected grow to 16.5 million bales and exports are expected to fall to 10.2 million bales.

 WORLD MARKET – Exports of U.S. cotton will be dependent on conditions in the world market.

-CHINA COTTON SUPPLY & USE – For China, production is expected to climb to 34.0 million bales for the 2011 crop year.
+CHINA COTTON SUPPLY & USE – For China, production is expected to climb to 35.0 million bales for the 2012 crop year.
 In terms of consumption, one of the big questions will be the factors driving China's mill use.
 Much of the growth has been fueled by the push to increase textile exports, and they will continue to be a significant exporter of textiles.
 However, over the past couple of years, it's becoming more evident that growth in their own consumer demand for cotton textiles is also driving the textile industry.
-Assuming this trend will continue, mill use is projected to be roughly 38.0 million bales.
-For 2012, production will climb to 35.0 million bales while mill use falls to 36.0 million bales.
-For the 2013 crop year, USDA projects production to drop to the 32.0 million bale range while mill use remains unchanged at 36.0 million bales.
+Assuming this trend will continue, mill use is projected to be roughly 36.0 million bales.
+For 2013, production will fall to 32.0 million bales while mill use falls to 34.5 million bales.
+For the 2014 crop year, USDA projects production to drop to the 29.5 million bale range while mill use climbs back to the 36.5 million bale range.

 WORLD FIBER DEMAND – The competition from man-made fiber is getting stronger all of the time.
 According to PCI, the use of polyester has surpassed cotton, and for 2010, consumption topped 170 million bales.
 This is over 55 million bales above their estimate of the consumption of cotton.
 For 2013, PCI estimates polyester consumption to rise to approximately 212 million bales.